tjek/tjek-swift-sdk/README.md

 In order to use our SDK you will need to sign up for a free [developer account](https://etilbudsavis.dk/developers).

-This will give you an `API key`, `API secret`, and a `Track ID`.
-The SDK must be initialized with these 3 values in order to work.
+This will give you an `API key` and a `Track ID`.
+The SDK must be initialized with these values in order to work.

 ### Initialization via Config file